trizin/NFT-Marketplace-on-Avalanche/README.md

 #### Withdraw Token

-After the auction has been completed, the highest bidder should be able to withdraw the nft token.
+After the auction has been completed, the highest bidder should be able to withdraw the NFT token.
 The `msg.sender` must be the highest bidder and the auction must be completed by either direct buy or timeout, otherwise the function must revert.
-After that, The nft with the token id `tokenId` will be transferred to the highest bidder.
+After that, The NFT with the token id `tokenId` will be transferred to the highest bidder.

-We've set the max bidder initial value to auction creator, so if the auction times out and no one bids, auction creator will be able to withdraw the token.
+We've set the max bidder initial value to the auction creator's wallet address, so if the auction times out and no one bids, the auction creator will be able to withdraw the token.

 ```solidity
 // Withdraw the token after the auction is over